Cambridge Civic Journal Forum

 Preview of a Consequential Meeting – September 23, 2024 Cambridge City Council meeting

 Cathie ZusyCathie Zusy will be sworn is as a city councillor to replace Joan Pickett at the start of this meeting.
-There are also some very consequential items and another flood of communications related to the controversial proposals to allow large apartment buildings to be built anywhere and everywhere in Cambridge – effectively ending the Resident A and Resident B zones in favor of something similar to Resident C-1 zones.
+There are also some very consequential items and another flood of communications related to the controversial proposals to allow large apartment buildings to be built anywhere and everywhere in Cambridge – effectively ending the Resident A and Resident B zones in favor of something similar to Resident C-1 zones – only with substantially higher allowable heights and densities.
 Here are the featured items:

 Swearing-In of Cathie Zusy to fill vacancy created due to passing of Councillor Joan Pickett